Therapy for High Achieving Black Women

 Book your session

-If you’re looking for therapy, sessions are $250 and held virtually for clients in California.
-You can book your session directly below.
+If you're looking for therapy, sessions are $250 and held virtually for clients in California.
+Book directly below.

 FAQ